ankur-gupta/ankur-gupta.github.io/_posts/2014-09-21-try-out-the-fish-shell.md

 ### Installing fish

+1. Make sure you get fish v2.1.0 or later.
+Fish v2.0.0 does not have the latest `Tab`-completion tricks that I described.

-1. The post on [Hacker Codex](http://hackercodex.com/guide/install-fish-shell- mac-ubuntu/) is the best page I found for installing and setting up fish.
+    For Mac OSX, the post on [Hacker Codex](http://hackercodex.com/guide/install-fish-shell-mac-ubuntu/) is the best page I found for installing and setting up fish.

+    For Ubuntu, you can dowload the `.deb` [here](http://fishshell.com/) and then use the following command

+      ```bash
+      sudo dpkg -i <fish-deb-file>
+      ```

 2. The [fish official tutorial](http://fishshell.com/docs/current/tutorial.html) is a good reference for customizing fish to your taste.
 The documentation is [here](http://fishshell.com/docs/current/index.html).
 3. You probably would want to install [Tacklebox](https://github.com/justinmayer/tacklebox) which automatically installs [Tackle](https://github.com/justinmayer/tackle).
 4. Install [fishmarks](https://github.com/techwizrd/fishmarks).